garrandall/popular-music-data/tracks/counting-the-days-joey-kid.md

 'Til we'll be together
 I'm, I'm counting the hours
 I'm watching the clock
-Ooh, it seems like forever
+Oh, it seems like forever

 I'm counting the days
 I'm counting the nights
 'Til we'll be together
 I'm, I'm counting the hours
 I'm watching the clock
-Ooh, it seems like forever
+Oh, it seems like forever

 I'm counting the days